bdthemes/ultimate-post-kit/readme.txt

 = Timeline 🎏 =

-0. **[Post Timeline](https://postkit.pro/demo/timeline/)** - The timeline widget is a specialty for bloggers that uses a dynamic flow chart to display posts, pages, or events in a timely manner.
+0. **[Oras Timeline](https://postkit.pro/demo/timeline/)** - The timeline widget is a specialty for bloggers that uses a dynamic flow chart to display posts, pages, or events in a timely manner.
 It is developed by the Ultimate Post Kit plugin to boost the user experience of your blogging site.

 = Others 💠 =